 The mission statement of Santa Ana College is to be a leader and partner in meeting the intellectual, cultural, technological, and workforce development needs of our diverse community.
 SAC provides access and equity in a dynamic learning environment that prepares students for transfer, careers and lifelong intellectual pursuits in a global community.
-Themes of cultural identity, diversity, and equity are intertwined into the mission statement of the College, reinforced by board policy on diversity 96, as well as respected and embraced on a daily basis throughout the campus.
+Themes of cultural identity, diversity, and equity are intertwined into the mission statement of the College, reinforced by board policy on diversity as well as respected and embraced on a daily basis throughout the campus.
+In addition, the College has begun the implementation of a robust Student Equity Plan.